psi4/psi4/doc/sphinxman/source/prog_ways_to_add.rst

 .. _`sec:prog_ways_to_add`:

 =====================================================
-Ways to Add Code: Psi4NumPy, Plugin, Full Integration
+Ways to Add Code: Psi4NumPy, Plugins, Full Integration
 =====================================================

 Easier and more rapid development